cstratopoulos/camargue/externals/extdeps.md

 - `blossom_lp` for files with names like `d493.2m.x`

 The latter two are cases where Concorde was used with the flag `-i` or `-I` to solve over the blossom or subtour polytope, respectively.
-If you don't have these files, the script `make_test_data.sh` can be used to generate them, provided
+Running `scripts/make_test_data.py` will generate these files for you.

 - you have linked to a working build of Concorde in `externals`, and
 - you have created the `problems` symlink in the camargue directory.